Table of Contents[Hide][Show]

 What You Need To Know About Visiting Big Bend National Park, Texas

 Chances are if you are traveling to the Big Bend Texas area, you plan to visit Big Bend National Park.
 Located in Terlingua, this park has options for hikers and those looking to drive.
-It definitely pays to plan ahead of time and pick up a map before you go.
+Plan ahead of time and study a map before you go.
 There are plenty of drives through the park that you can do in a regular vehicle.
-However, there are also multiple roads that are high clearance 4×4 vehicle only.
+However, there are also multiple backcountry roads that are high clearance 4×4 vehicle only.
+There are few paved roads within the park.
+To understand the full enormity of the park if you enter at the Persimmon Gap entrance it will be another 30 miles to hit the Chisos Mountains!

 We entered via the Maverick entrance.
 The entrance fee is $25 per vehicle.
 Big Bend’s busy times are Thanksgiving week, the week between Christmas and New Years and spring break periods in March.
 At other times per year, the booth may be unattended.
 There will be instructions on which visitor centers will be open.
 You should plan to stop by one to pay for your pass.